ctalaveraw/ultimate-devops-nas/project/environments/03-prod/README.md

-# "Production" environment
+# "Development" environment

-This will be used to host the `prod` version of this Ultimate NAS environment.
+This will be used to host the `dev` version of this Ultimate NAS environment.

+Both `dev` and `staging` will contain more up-to-date software.

+However, `dev` will contain more debugging and bleeding edge components.

-Once considered stable, changes from `staging` will promoted into `prod` pending some QA and testing.
+Once considered stable, changes will be promoted from `dev` --> `staging`.